 In 2016, Marriott acquired Starwood Hotels.
 Attackers had been inside Starwood's reservation network since 2014.

-Marriott inherited the compromised infrastructure and ran it for two years without detecting the breach.
+Marriott inherited the compromised infrastructure and ran it for two years post-acquisition before detecting a breach that had been running for four years total.
 No platform to absorb the acquired systems.

 In 2022, UnitedHealth Group acquired Change Healthcare.
-Fifteen months later, attackers entered through a Citrix portal on the acquired network.
+Fifteen months later, attackers entered through a Citrix portal on the acquired network using compromised credentials for an employee remote-access account that lacked multi-factor authentication, crippling clinical workflows and prescription liquidity nationwide.

 Neither breach was caused by a sophisticated exploit.
-Both were caused by inherited identity infrastructure that no platform was built to absorb.
+Both were caused by inherited identity infrastructure, both human and machine, that no platform was built to absorb.

 Compliance Does Not Merge